 Focus on the right goal.

 Whether you are talking to a prospect on a cold call or you are in a meeting, the goal of trying to sell the product and close the sale is always at the front of your mind.
-Although, if you want the best appointment setting scripts, you need to focus on a goal that is before that and that is the goal of simply setting the appointment.
+Although, if you want to have the best appointment setting scripts, you need to focus on a goal that is before that and that is the goal of simply setting the appointment.

 Don’t sound like a salesperson trying to sell something.

 You prospects get a lot of cold calls from salespeople and this will make them a bit guarded when they answer the phone.
 Everything you say and do will either increase or decrease their level of guardedness.

 One way to avoid triggering more guardedness is to try to avoid sounding like a salesperson trying to sell something.
 To provide clarity on how to do that, keep in mind that what most salespeople do is talk a lot about their products and services.
 If you try to just hold back in this one area and minimize, how much you talk about your company and products, this will immediately decrease how much you look like a salesperson trying to sell something.